biomed-AI/ADClust/README.md

 - lsb_release_ex

-Note: All results have been obtained under Ubuntu 16.04.7 LTS.
+Note: All results have been obtained under Ubuntu 16.04.7 LTS (GCC 5.4.0).
 We have also noticed that the results slightly change under different operating environments.